lihaoz-barry/whisper-for-windows/README.md

 1. Go to the [Releases](https://github.com/yourusername/whisper-for-windows/releases) page
 2. Download the latest `WhisperTranscriber_Setup.exe`
 3. Run the installer and follow the prompts
+4. The installer will check for prerequisites and help you install any that are missing

 ### Option 2: Download the portable executable
 1. Go to the [Releases](https://github.com/yourusername/whisper-for-windows/releases) page
 2. Download the latest `Whisper Transcriber.exe`
 3. Run the executable directly (no installation required)
+4. Note: You'll still need to manually install the prerequisites listed above

 ## GPU Acceleration